Dasharo/docs/docs/osf-trivia-list/dasharo.md

 state-of-the-art relation in the community to the level where threats will have a reasonably small impact.
 We believe that open-source firmware is a critical tool, which should be used consciously to ensure privacy and liberty.

+## What is open-source firmware distribution?

+Dasharo is 3mdeb's firmware distribution and all its components are open-source.
+We provide releases in binary form.
+As you know in most cases on x86 for firmware to be useful it has to cooperate with closed blobs.
+In all binary releases we are making sure we provide information where all components are coming from.

+Dasharo works without blobs on platforms that allow that.
+When we saying Dasharo open-source firmware distribution we mean code that is delivered by 3mdeb that is open-source.
+We have no influence on the code provided by 3rd parties (e.g. FSP, ME, GbE etc.).

+In coreboot community there was some controversy about calling Dasharo open-source firmware distribution (for details please check [gerrit review][gerrit-review].
+We respect coreboot community opinion, so we agreed that in case of coreboot documentation it would be better to use open-source based firmware distribution.
+It doesn't mean we agree with that decision:

+* Definitions and rules used in coreboot documentation review
+* Rules seem not to be applied equally to all contributors of [coreboot distribution][cb-distro]

+## Why Dasharo is not called coreboot firmware distribution?

+Dasharo is not coreboot firmware distribution because we also may imagine Dasharo pure EDKII, oreboot or based on any other open-source firmware framework.
+Dasharo typically is based on coreboot and EDKII, plain coreboot is not enough in most cases for booting modern computer.